- Introduction

 Conclusion

-In this article, we explored the creation and customization of GraphQL entities and resolvers in Graphweaver.
+In this article, we explored the creation and customisation of GraphQL entities in Graphweaver.

-We learned how to create data provider entities, define GraphQL entities for different data providers, connect them to the data sources, and create resolvers.
+We learned how to create data provider entities, define GraphQL entities for different data providers, connect them to the data sources.

 Additionally, we explored the process of adding custom queries and mutations to extend the functionality of the API.

-By leveraging the power of GraphQL entities and resolvers, you can build robust and scalable GraphQL APIs that seamlessly integrate with various data providers.
+By leveraging the power of GraphQL entities, you can build robust and scalable GraphQL APIs that seamlessly integrate with various data providers.
 Graphweaver simplifies this process by providing a unified framework and tools to handle the complexities of data operations.

-Start implementing GraphQL entities and resolvers in your Graphweaver projects and unlock the full potential of GraphQL in your applications.
+Start implementing GraphQL entities in your Graphweaver projects and unlock the full potential of GraphQL in your applications.